 Debarring from appearing in any test/ examination or another evaluation process.

 Debarring from representing the institution in any regional, national or international meet, tournament, youth festival, etc.

 Rustication from the institution for period ranging from one to four semesters.

 Expulsion from the institution and consequent debarring from admission to any other institution for a specified period.

-SHRC(Saraswati Dental College and Research Center) looks after the medical requirements of students and ensures that they remain in pink of their health.
+SHRC(Saraswati Hospital & Research Centre) looks after the medical requirements of students and ensures that they remain in pink of their health.
 The Student avail free dental treatment from college.
 The Students are also given vaccination for Hepatitis B, Covid 19, etc. The students are also insured for group Health welfare schemes.